-Although still struggling to find its identity, these movies attempted to define Freeride – Kranked in the more literal sense.
-But even then there was still confusion.
-In Kranked, Herbold is airing it out with bar ends while Simmons wafts off the pillars of the VAG, water bottle on the downtube of his Rocky DH Race.
-Tomac wears what may be the sports’ first set of pajamas looking more Nascar than NORBA, riding cool and calculated, while Chris Lawrence drifts corners in the Okanagan, wearing baggy shorts and a sleeveless jersey, tri-podding to keep upright.
+Although still struggling to find its identity, these movies attempted to define Freeride but Kranked did it in the more literal sense.
+But even then there was confusion.
+In Kranked, Herbold is airing it out with bar ends while Simmons wafts between the pillars of the Vancouver Art Gallery, water bottle on the downtube of his Rocky DH Race.
+Tomac wears what may be the sport’s first set of pyjamas looking more Nascar than NORBA, riding cool and calculated, while Chris Lawrence drifts corners in the Okanagan, wearing baggy shorts and a sleeveless jersey, tri-podding to keep upright.
 Dangerous Dan had a style all his own, riding with hiking boots under toe clips and a fanny pack filled to the brim.
 Things were getting loose in the Great White North.

 Mountain biking never looked like this.
 Regardless of the style, the videos showcased some big moves.
 Drops, air time and gnarly steeps were all on the menu.
 Quietly incubating up here since the days of the Digger Bicycle Club, the world now got to see things first hand and it was decidedly different than anything that was happening anywhere else.
 10 movies later, Digger’s NSX series managed to document the progression of the sport and inspire a movement that’s echoed round the globe.
 It spread like wildfire.
 His movies fuelled a global lust for North Shore gnar, inspiring a migration to a new Mecca.
 Mountain biking would be changed forever.
 Today you can find emulations of the Shore around the world, versions of the Flying Circus deep in the heart of Mother Russia, a thousand miles from Moscow.
 Riders were driven by an unquenchable thirst to shred the Shore and everyone wanted a taste.